redhat-developer/rsp-server/schema/src/main/resources/schemaMD/specification.md

 This endpoint returns no value#### client/discoveryPathRemoved

  The `client/discoveryPathRemoved` notification is sent by the server to all clients in response to the `server/removeDiscoveryPath` notification.
-This call indicates that a discovery path has been removed from the SSP model which keeps track of filesystem paths that may be searched for server runtimes.
+This call indicates that a discovery path has been removed from the RSP model which keeps track of filesystem paths that may be searched for server runtimes.

 This endpoint takes the following json schemas as parameters: